USAyub-cell/Project-APEX-WARRANTY-Aftersales-Analytics/README.md

 - Highest-cost failure category: **Powertrain (£1,983,913.45)**
 - Lowest average audit-score region in the simulation: **Europe (76.3%)**

+## Key Management Insights

+The simulation shows that strong audit completion does not automatically mean strong control performance: 98.8% of audits were completed, while average compliance was 78.8%.
+It also highlights the importance of linking warranty cost, data quality, retailer performance and corrective-action closure to identify where management attention is most needed.
+The simulated warranty portfolio contains approximately £8.09 million in governed warranty cost, with a normalised cost of about £294.69 per vehicle sold and 14.88 claims per 100 vehicles.
+These measures provide a more meaningful basis for comparison than total cost alone because they allow management to assess warranty exposure relative to sales volume and operational performance.
+Audit activity identified approximately £797,250 in potential recovery value, demonstrating the commercial contribution of effective warranty controls and retailer audit activity.
+However, recovery value should not be viewed in isolation.
+Sustainable improvement also depends on addressing the underlying causes of non-compliance through retailer engagement, training, policy reinforcement and evidence-based remediation.

+Overall, the Project APEX-WARRANTY analysis supports a management approach built around a continuous control cycle:
+Detect → Validate → Prioritise → Communicate → Remediate → Verify → Govern
+This ensures that warranty analytics moves beyond reporting historical performance and becomes a structured decision-support capability for reducing cost exposure, improving retailer controls, strengthening customer-service outcomes and maintaining an auditable evidence trail from source data through to corrective action.

 ## Recommended Power BI pages

 1. **Executive Summary** - audit delivery, compliance, warranty cost, reserve, recovery, high-risk claims and overdue actions.